HEGELIANS OF THE RIGHT, HEGELIANS OF THE

 satisfied with advancing intermediate, transitional forms of social

-organization. communists are content, for example, to establish a totalitarian
+organization.
+Communists are content, for example, to establish a totalitarian

 state with centralized control over the economy even though this type of regime